Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 Magnets are used to retain safety covers on the WT-01.
 All magnets provided are M6x2.
 While magnets should fit snugly into their recesses, a small drop of super glue will prevent the magnets from working their way out after many cycles of cover installation and removal.

+**IMPORTANT.** Ensure all magnets are installed in matching orientation into base parts and covers.
+This may be simply achieved by first installing the magnets into all covers and subsequently placing another magnet on each installed magnet.
+The secondary placed magnet may be carefully removed and installed in matching orientation in the base part.

 Install magnets in accordance with the following images:

 ### Front Lower Base